-Installing MariaDB from Red Hat AppStream repository (rhel-8-for-x86_64-appstream-rpms) is a straightforward way, but the repository may have a bit old version of MariaDB package.
+Installing MariaDB from AppStream repository is a straightforward one.
+But, the repository may have a bit old version of MariaDB package.

 yum -y install @mariadb

 Install MariaDB from Official MariaDB Mirror

 cat <<EOF >> /etc/yum.repos.d/mariadb.repo [mariadb] name = MariaDB baseurl = http://yum.mariadb.org/10.4/centos8-amd64 gpgkey=https://yum.mariadb.org/RPM-GPG-KEY-MariaDB gpgcheck=1 EOF

 cat <<EOF >> /etc/yum.repos.d/mariadb.repo [mariadb] name = MariaDB baseurl = http://yum.mariadb.org/10.4/rhel8-amd64 gpgkey=https://yum.mariadb.org/RPM-GPG-KEY-MariaDB gpgcheck=1 EOF

 Install MariaDB server using the following command.

 ### CentOS 8 ### yum install -y boost-program-options yum --disablerepo=AppStream install -y MariaDB-server MariaDB-client ### RHEL 8 ### yum --disablerepo=rhel-8-for-x86_64-appstream-rpms install -y MariaDB-server MariaDB-client